BUDOPHILE//KB

 ShareX

-The reality of NHS cannabis prescriptions in the UK — who qualifies, what conditions are covered, and why most patients go through private clinics instead.
+The reality of NHS cannabis prescriptions in the UK — who qualifies, what conditions are covered, why over 99% of patients go private, and how to navigate the system in 2026.

 This guide is for educational purposes only.
 Cannabis is illegal in the UK without a medical prescription.
 Always consult a healthcare professional before making decisions about cannabis use.